 Maneuverability / Wheels / Handlebar

-Unlike the Baby Jogger City Mini, the handlebar on this bad boy is adjustable, so parents who are particularly tall and short (like me!) find it comfortable to push.
-You won’t find an adjustable handlebar on the regular City Mini, but you do find it on the GT version.
+Unlike the Baby Jogger City Mini 2 Double, the handlebar on this bad boy is adjustable, so parents who are particularly tall and short (like me!) find it comfortable to push.
+You won’t find an adjustable handlebar on the regular City Mini 2 Double, but you do find it on the GT2 Double version.

 The B-Lively Double offers a quick and simple self-standing fold — something we absolutely love.
 Simply press the round button on the side of the stroller, and then, similar to the Baby Jogger City Mini Double, pull the straps in the crease of the seat upward; and just like that, the stroller folds in half (cue to 0:12 of this one minute video to watch the process) .